 Missouri residents who file the FAFSA by February 1 with an EFC (Expected Family Contribution) of \$12,000 or less will be considered for an Access Missouri Award up to \$2,850.
 Students must be enrolled full-time to receive this award.
-This program is administered by the Missouri Department of Higher Education and Workforce Development and is subject to budget appropriations.
-Students must maintain a cumulative grade point average of at least 2,50/4,00 to be considered for renewal.
+The Missouri Department of Higher Education and Workforce Development administers this program.
+It is subject to budget appropriations.
+Students must maintain a minimum cumulative grade point average of 2.50/4.00 to be considered for renewal.